-Site has a list of all relevant legislation (NL-312-EG).
-No issues were observed during the audit that could be considered as non-compliant with legislative/regulatory requirements.
 To keep up to date with legislative changes, codes of practice and emerging issues is kept up to date through the QA department at HQ.

-The Senior Management provides enough resources for implementation and development of the FSMS.
-The site has a genuine, electronic version of the current Standard available and gets the newsletters from BRC Global Standards.
+The Senior Management attended the opening and closing meetings and provides enough resources for implementation and development of the FSMS.

+The site has a genuine, electronic version of the current Standard available and gets the newsletters from BRC Global Standards.1